ENG 331: Drama 1485-1603

 I’ll make a number of further required readings available to you for free in pdf, whether via the U of T Library Syllabus Service or simply in our course Google Drive file (linked above).

 Never use any edition of class texts except the ones I mention here or make directly available to you otherwise — don’t even consult other versions for help (because the help they give, directed toward more simplistic classes than ours, will likely make this class’s assignments much harder for you); you’ll quickly learn why exact editions are essential in an early drama class.
 All of the texts required for purchase should be available at the U of T Bookstore one month before our first meeting.
-If an electronic version of any class text is available through the publisher, you are welcome to purchase and use it, as long as you can bring a laptop or tablet to class from which you can read the text (never read from a phone in my class, please).
-If you want to use the electronic version of a Broadview Press text, I strongly recommend that you be sure to purchase it directly through the Broadview website, rather than through the U of T Bookstore.
-You can purchase these texts by any means you wish, but you must make sure all the texts are available to you in time for you to get readings done on schedule: allow time for shipping delays, restocking, etc.
+If an electronic version of any class text is available through the publisher, you are welcome to purchase and use it, as long as you can bring a laptop or tablet (not a phone) to class, with internet connectivity turned off, from which you can read electronic texts where necessary.
+Do not read from, nor look at, phones during my class sessions.

 Course Policies